zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 ### Sampling Exponential Media in Spherical Coordinates

-Around 10 pages before, we were quite interested in evaluating the extinction-transmittance integral (Equations 15, 19, 24, 32).
+Around 10 pages before, we were quite interested in evaluating the attenuation-transmittance integral (Equations 15, 19, 24, 32).
 What about our spherical exponential distributions?
 Is the value of the integral still identical to opacity?

 Unsurprisingly, trying to evaluate the integral analytically is an unsurmountable task.
 However, that shouldn't stop us from finding the answer.
 We can still evaluate the integral numerically, and since we know the likely outcome, we can simply plot and compare the two results.